Radon Testing in Washington, DC

 - Basement, slab-on-grade, crawl space?

 We maintain a large number of testing devices and are typically available to begin testing the day after you contact us.
 Sometimes we are available the same day.
 We will do everything we can to accommodate you.
 We maintain early morning, afternoon and evening appointments as well as weekends.
 Your satisfaction and your peace of mind are important to us.
+Testing takes 48hrs, the time we drop off the machine will be the time we pick it back up.

 What It Costs